jspm/jspm-resolve/resolver-spec.md

 There is one exception added to this which is that if a path ends in a separator character it is allowed not to resolve at all, in order to support directory resolution utility functions.

-The full algorithm applied to a URL, with this directory addition is:
+The full algorithm applied with this directory addition is:

 > **FILE_RESOLVE(path: string)**
 > 1. Assert _path_ is a valid file path.